AldoDominguezCha/LearningNotesAllTopics/README.md

 **Completed notes**

-- Git and Github : Notes sinthesized from my interpretation and understanding of Colt Steele's amazing "The Git & Github Bootcamp" in Udemy, go check it out!
-[Great Colt's git course](https://www.udemy.com/course/git-and-github-bootcamp)
+- Git and Github : Notes sinthesized from my interpretation and understanding of Colt Steele's amazing "The Git & Github Bootcamp" in Udemy, go check it out! &rarr; [Great Colt's git course](https://www.udemy.com/course/git-and-github-bootcamp)

 **Notes in progress**